Cathytsy/DVD-SQL-Project/README.md

 ![image](https://github.com/Cathytsy/DVD-SQL-Project/assets/147212218/1ff1d25c-8931-4ca9-a247-95377085e661)

+Some intersting finding here, although store 2 has more film numbers than store 1, store 1 has a better revenue.
+It might be a good idea to get Mike and Jon in a meeting and for Mike to share his business strategy.

 ### Query6-What are the missing films?
 Let's look into the data and investigate why there are films that does not fall into either store 1 or store 2.
 ```